renatogroffe/MVP_2024-2025/events-microsoft-dev.md

 Online attendees: **0**

-Main technologies: **.NET, C#, ASP.NET Core, Microsoft Copilot Studio, Visual Studio, Visual Studio Code, GitHub Copilot, Microsoft Azure**
+Main technologies: **.NET, C#, ASP.NET Core, Visual Studio, Visual Studio Code, GitHub Copilot, OpenAPI, Microsoft Azure**

 The following links describe each of these talks, including links with information about them, photos and prints of the presentations.